UMAprotocol/UMIPs/UMIPs/umip-120.md

 -   A final fee of **0.012 renBTC**

 -   The **RBN** address [Ethereum token address](https://etherscan.io/token/0x6123B0049F904d730dB3C36a31167D9d4121fA6B) 0x6123B0049F904d730dB3C36a31167D9d4121fA6B needs to be added to the collateral currency whitelist introduced in UMIP-8.
+-   A final fee of **10 000 RBN**

+*Note*: a precisely accurate final fee cannot be obtained currently for RBN, since RBN is not yet actively traded.
+Instead a somewhat arbitrary amount of 10,000 tokens was chosen.

+RBN has a max total supply of 1b RBN.
+RBN is a protocol that has gained a large amount of traction, so an estimated starting market cap of $50m seems reasonable.
+This would give RBN a starting price of $0.05, putting the final fee at $500 - or right around the $400 target value.

--   A final fee of **10 000 RBN** (note: an accurate final fee cannot be attained right now, instead an arbitrary figure of 10 000 tokens is deemed sufficient until such time an accurate price of RBN is available.
-This should be updated in a UPP at a later date)
+This should however be updated in a UPP at a later date if needed.

 ## Security considerations